edthedev/edthedev.github.io/blog/minetest/mods.md

 - Items enchanted with `X Enchanting` can still be repaired.
 - The iron hammer wears out over time, but can be repaired with another iron hammer.
 - Ability to repair iron hammers can be turned off, if you want to have an unavoidable cost to doing repairs.
 I leave it on, because iron is so available, anyway.

+`Beautiful Flowers` adds so many kinds of flowers.
+- No mod better highlights the best
+- I almost marked this as essential, because one of the best reasons to play MineTest, rather than MineCraft, is the diversity of mods.

 `Bows` adds bows and arrows.
 - Not essential to me, because I have terrible aim.